harbor-xyz/ethereum-sample-config/README.md

-# Harbor Testnet with Ethereum and GraphQL
+# Harbor Testnet with Ethereum

-This is to demonstrate configuring, building and running a sample Testnet with an Ethereum chain and a GraphQL Node.
+This is to demonstrate configuring, building and running a sample Testnet with an Ethereum chain.
 Clone this repo and follow along.

 ## Copy credentials

 ### User Key

 On your home page, you should be able to copy your User Key which is found on the top right of the page.

 ### Project Key

-In your projects page, each project has a Project Key that you can copy.
+On your projects page, each project has a Project Key that you can copy.

 ## Configure your credentials